i-guerrero/gratitude-app-front-end/README.md

+# Welcome to the Thankful Gratitude App

+Here is the link to the deployed [front-end application](https://thankful-gratitude-app.netlify.app/) and [back-end API](https://dark-fog-6891.fly.dev).

+To install application locally, fork and clone this project and run `npm install`.

+Create a .env file with the variable "REACT_APP_API_URL=https://dark-fog-6891.fly.dev".
+This will link your front-end to the backend.

+The repo for the back-end is [here](https://github.com/i-guerrero/gratitude-app-back-end).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).